Start Running your BEACON Today

 Hardware ID is a unique public identifier for your device.

-)and keep it safe, otherwise you will lose the ability to prove ownership of this device.
+) and keep it safe with the hardware ID, otherwise you will lose the ability to prove ownership of this device.

 Copy and paste the Registration URL from the console output with your pre-filled Hardware ID and Challenge Key into your browser, OR